Norwegian Prima accidents and incidents

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

-On April 28, 2022, NCL officially canceled the ship's Maiden Voyage citing "supply chain challenges".
+On April 28, 2022, NCL officially canceled the ship's Maiden Voyage citing "ongoing supply chain challenges" (caused by the COVID crisis and the Russia-Ukraine conflict).

-Prima's inaugural cruise was scheduled to depart on August 17th.
+Norwegian Prima's inauguration was rescheduled to August 17th.
 The 8-night Europe (Baltic and Iceland itinerary) was planned to depart from Amsterdam and end in Reykjavik (on Aug 25th), with call ports in Belgium (Brussels), Norway (Bergen, Geiranger), and Iceland (Akureyri, Isafjordur, Reykjavik).

 Following the cancellation, Prima’s Maiden Voyage was rescheduled for September 3rd.
 The 10-night itinerary from Amsterdam to Copenhagen (Sept 3-13) visited ports in Germany (Kiel, Warnemunde-Rostock), Poland (Gdynia-Gdansk), Estonia (Tallinn), Sweden (Stockholm), Denmark (Copenhagen).

-All affected bookings were fully refunded (100% of the original payment method, including bookings using future cruise credits).
-As compensation, all future cruise credit bookings received a 25% discount on another voyage (combinable with all available at the tome NCL promo offers) through December 31, 2023.
+All affected bookings were fully refunded (100% of the original payment method, including bookings using FCCs/future cruise credits).
+As compensation, all FCC bookings received a 25% discount on another voyage (combinable with all available at the tome NCL promo offers) through December 31, 2023.
 NCL also covered up to US$ 300 pp for all flight change fees.

 You can add more details on reported here accident or submit new / your own Norwegian Prima ship incident ("Cruise Minus" report) via CruiseMapper's contact form.